 As we were staying during the opening week of Wimbledon, the hotel was decorated for the occasion with tennis balls in vases as well as a ‘Game, Set & Match’ display.

 We made our reservation for an accessible junior suite back in January.
 Having never stayed in a Park Plaza hotel before we were really looking forward to our first stay in London being with this hotel brand.
-Especially as we had read so many great things about the hotel including its amazing view overlooking London Eye and Westminster.
+Especially as we had read so many great things about the hotel including its amazing view overlooking the London Eye and Westminster.

 With our room key in hand, we excitedly headed to the lift in search for our 12th-floor suite.
 The glass lift offers internal views of the hotel and rolling out of the lift we were met by a huge map of London.
 Perfect for an overview of the city before setting off on a day of sightseeing.
 The spacious hallway was lined with a plush deep pink carpet adding to the hotels luxurious status.

 As soon as the door to our junior suite opened we were hit with one of the best views we’ve ever had from a hotel room.
 The beautiful London skyline with the London eye gently turning was looking lovely.
 I quickly rolled across to the large window to take in the rest of the view.
 I couldn’t believe this was our view for the next two nights.

 Upon entering a hotel room I always do a quick look around and analyse the accessibility of the room.
 I can usually tell straight away whether it’s going to work for me or not.
 Space for moving around in my wheelchair and the layout of the bathroom being two of my most important factors for a successful stay.
 However, in all the excitement I had almost forgotten about the rest of the room.